What Are The Best Board Games For Seniors & the Elderly?

 1. Playing Cards

-While this isn’t actually a board game, a deck of cards is always good to have lying around.
-You can choose to play simple card games with seniors that last only a few minutes like Snap or Go Fish or longer, more complicated games like Bridge or Cannasta.
-The type of game you choose will be largely dependent on the challenges that the senior faces.
+You can play simple card games with seniors that last only a few minutes, like Snap or Go Fish or longer, more complicated games, like Bridge or Canasta.

 Bicycle Large Print Playing Cards

-Bicycle playing cards offer great quality and affordability and offer both large print and low vision versions.
+Bicycle playing cards offer great quality and affordability and offer both large print and low-vision versions.
 These are ideal for the elderly or those who are visually impaired.

-Edgewood Giant Playing Cards
+Giant Playing Cards

 Edgewood Giant Playing cards are ideal for the senior who has issues with fine motor skills or is suffering from arthritis or other diseases that affect the joints.